 Scanning for Pullbacks

 Another good swing trading opportunity is when strong stocks pullback, possibly to consolidate before reaching even higher levels.
 You can spot these stocks by looking for companies that have retraced below a short-term moving average but remain near their medium-term high.
 For example:

 LAST is less than ANALYTIC Simple Moving Average (Daily, 10)

 LAST is greater than ANALYTIC Simple Moving Average (Daily, 20)

 LAST is less than ANALYTIC 20 DAY HIGH by 5 % AND less

 This scan looks for stocks that have dropped off their recent price advance, but remain relatively strong and within 5% of their 20-day high.
 You’ll want to keep an eye on other technical indicators and chart patterns to decide whether these stocks are likely to continue their previous upward trends.

 Customizing Your Swing Trade Scans

-Whenever you use the Scanz Pro Scanner to search for potential swing trades, it’s a good idea to customize your scan to suit your trading style.
+Whenever you use the Scanz Pro Scanner to search for potential swing trades or another scanner , it’s a good idea to customize your scan to suit your trading style.
 You can add in filters for price, market cap, or volume to see results only for stocks that are in your price range and that see a relatively large degree of trading action.

 Scanz makes it easy for swing traders to spot potentially profitable setups.
 Whether you use one of the scans above or bring your own swing trading strategy, the Breakouts module and Pro Scanner can help ensure you never miss a signal.